Skip to content

 task_name = signature.task_name

-task_id = signature.task_identifiers
+task_id = signature.key

 print(f"Running task: {task_name} with ID: {task_id}")